There’s absolutely a lot of concerns a student has to deal with while in college.

 UniSIM Students: CLICK HERE for eligibility and application on tuition grant in your university.

 With the various financial aids available, tertiary schooling in Singapore is certainly very accessible to anyone who wishes to pursue world class education in this little red dot.
-With your financial concerns allayed, you can now focus on achieving your highest potential as a student and maximizing your university life!Ever want to ask a Senior everything about his/her experience?
+With your financial concerns allayed, you can now focus on achieving your highest potential as a student and maximizing your university life![Note for Readers] Are you looking for a degree programme that matches your aspirations?
 Here's your chance to talk to a senior in person.
-On 19Jan at the highly-touted Future Academy, you will be brought around by a senior.
+On 6 Apr at the highly-touted Future Academy, you will be brought around by a senior.
 Registration is free!
 Check it out now to ask questions and engage in discussion!